All Episodes

 And now a significant portion, we don't have numbers in yet, but significant portions of fentanyl, the deadlier drug that that is, also coming in because we have open borders.

-But again, if we're gonna use their logic, which is sick and ugly, political and twisted, and I don't agree with it, and I said so at the time.
+But again, if we're going to use their logic, which is sick and ugly, political, and twisted, and I don't agree with it, and I said so at the time, I don't blame Bernie Sanders for what happened in the ball field, but I'm using their logic, not mine.

-Then that would mean that every homicide, every rape, every child that is trafficked into prostitution, every heroine over overdose, fentanyl overdose death, uh, and every sexual assault victim and violent assault victim, again by an illegal criminal, only one percent of the population that I think of people th that want to enter this country.
+Then that would mean that every homicide, every rape, every child that is trafficked into prostitution, every heroin overdose, fentanyl, overdose death, and every sexual assault victim and violent assault victim, again, by an illegal criminal, only 1% of the population that I think of people that want to enter this country, I understand people want the American dream.

-I'm just saying listen, we'd love to have you.
+I'm just saying, listen, we'd love to have you.

 That's not a whole lot to ask.